Best US SIM Card for Canadians traveling to the United States

 On average Canadian cell phone companies charge $7 – $10 a day to use your phone with talk, text and data while in the United States.
 This fee is extra on top of the cell phone plan you already pay for.
 After all of that then the data amounts and speeds you are given are limited as well.

 There is now a much more affordable option with Roam Mobility which is made specifically for Canadians traveling to the US.
+(As of June 30th, 2020 Roam Mobility is closing down due to the pandemic.)

 Without a doubt in my mind Roma Mobility is the best SIM card for Canadians traveling to the United States.